As an online marketer today, you’d be very concerned about

 Joanna Weibe, of Copy Hackers, has artfully put this together for you and me.

-You can use these copy formulae to accelerate your understanding of copy.
+You can use the copy formulae to accelerate your understanding of copywriting.

 Experiment with it.
 Understand how to evaluate good copy from bad.
 And over time, learn what works and what doesn’t.

 Customers don’t buy products or services.
 They buy a solution to their needs, problems, or pains.